 - Change Your Routine – No time to fit in your regular workouts?
 Rather than do nothing, change things up.
 Skip the gym and work out from home.
 Break your workouts up into a few 15-minute sessions.
 There are a plethora of YouTube videos with short Yoga and bodyweight only workouts.

 - Get The Family Involved – Recruit family members to join you!
 Go for a walk or get a buddy pass to your gym for visiting friends and/or family.
 The owner of my gym was happy to let my sister work out with me when she was visiting over the summer in exchange for an online review.

 This is a big one for me.
-Although I have consistently eaten clean for the last 7 years, fitness has always been a challenge.
+Although I consistently stick to my nutrition goals, fitness has always been a challenge.
 I’m either all in or all out!
-I have been working hard all year on my fitness goals and have worked out consistently since January.
-This year, I will definitely be practicing what I preach!
+I have been working hard all year on my fitness goals so I will definitely practice what I preach this holiday season!

 3. Eat Before The Party

 Avoid skipping meals the day of a holiday event.
 Eating healthy meals throughout your day will help to maintain your blood sugar and prevent you from overeating at the party.

 I’m totally guilty of skipping meals when I’m hosting a party.
 I get so busy with the prep that I don’t make time to eat.
 I have to make a conscious effort to eat regular meals.
 I also try to eat a healthy snack an hour or two before attending or hosting a party.